-Lonsdale Community Centre is closed until further notice
+Lonsdale Community Centre is open

 Welcome to the Lonsdale Community Centre

 Based in a former Sunday school the Lonsdale Community Centre is a community led and community based organisation within the Newington ward of West Hull.